BhawikaGupta/CoffeeMachine/README.md

-Hi!

-Welcome to the vending machine!
+Welcome to the vending machine